jensdietrich/se-teaching/pmd-custom/README.md

 ## Project Setup and Tests

 The additional rules defined are declared in a rule set in `src/main/resources/category/vuw/pmd.xml`.
 For each rule, there are matching tests.
 PMD has its own rather peculiar  testing framework.
-The test classes in `src/test/java/nz/ac/vuw/jenz/pmd/` dont do much, the actual testing logic is defined in xml files located in `src/test/resources/nz/ac/vuw/jenz/pmd/xml/`.
+The test classes in `src/test/java/nz/ac/vuw/jenz/pmd/` don't do much, the actual testing logic is defined in xml files located in `src/test/resources/nz/ac/vuw/jenz/pmd/xml/`.

 ## HelloWorld check implemented in Java